cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/nosetests.rst

 nosetests
 =========

-If you would like to verify installation by nosetests, we provides couple of examples.
-This basic examples perform several tests towards installation, cm console, cm API, and cm shell.
+If you would like to verify installation and other features of Cloudmesh, we provide couple of nosetests to make sure that you have working Cloudmesh.
+These test cases perform several tasks towards Cloudmesh installation, vm creation, termination and others on cm console, cm API, and cm shell.

 What does the test involve?
 ----------------------------